melezhik/swat/examples/multilines/README.md

+# Synopsis

-- this is example of using swat multiline entities
+This is example of using swat multiline entities

-- usage: `swat examples/multilines http://jsonplaceholder.typicode.com`
+# Usage

+    swat examples/multilines